Privacy notice.

 To exercise any of these rights in relation to data we hold as a controller, write to compliance@chat.org.uk.
 We will respond within one month (extendable by two further months for complex requests, with notice to you).
 We will not charge a fee unless the request is manifestly unfounded or excessive.

 To exercise these rights in relation to data we hold as a processor – i.e. data flowing through a governed channel at a particular customer organisation – please direct your request to that organisation (the controller) in the first instance.
 Where you are unsure who the controller is, write to us and we will tell you.
-We support our customers in answering subject access requests through our SAR tooling.
+We provide Article 17 erasure tooling; Article 15 access/export requests are served via Microsoft Purview eDiscovery inside your own tenant.

 Cookies and analytics